realKarthikNair/making-DaVinci-Resolve-work-on-Fedora-with-CUDA/README.md

 1. reload nvidia_uvm module
 2. run Blackmagic RAW Speed Test (its installed with DaVinci Resolve)
-3. If it shows CUDA, without closing it, run DaVinci Resolve.
+3. If it shows CUDA, without closing it, run DaVinci Resolve using Discrete Graphics Card.
 Then close RAW Speed Test.
 4. else, repeat from 1 (reload nvidia_uvm module)